Edge-Minimum Saturated k-Planar Drawings: Lower Bounds and Filled Drawings

-\end{lemma} \begin{proof} We proceed by induction on the number $n_D$ of vertices in $D$.
+\end{lemma}} \later{\begin{proof} We proceed by induction on the number $n_D$ of vertices in $D$.
 The desired inequality $m_D \geq \alpha_\Gamma(n_D + c_0(D)-1)$ clearly holds if $D$ itself is essentially $2$-connected.
-Otherwise, let $C$ be a simple closed curve with at least one vertex of $D$ in its interior and at least one vertex in its exterior such that $D \cap C$ is either empty or a single vertex.
+Otherwise $D$ has a cut vertex or two components with an edge.
+In both cases we can choose a simple closed curve $C$ with at least one vertex of $D$ in its interior and at least one vertex in its exterior such that $D \cap C$ is either empty or a single vertex.
 Let $D'$ and $D''$ denote the drawings obtained from $D$ by removing every edge and vertex of $D$ in the exterior of $C$, respectively interior of $C$.
 Observe that $D',D''$ are filled and in $\Gamma$, as $\Gamma$ is monotone.
 Further observe that $m_{D'} + m_{D''} = m_D$, as every edge of $D$ lies on one side of $C$.